-In South Africa, climate change research and response is driven mainly by the international community.
-International protocols and obligations determine the nature of response adopted by the South African national government, which in turn needs to be translated to local strategies, programmes and projects to ensure successful implementation.
+Since South Africa is a fully integrated member of the global community, international protocols and obligations to which the country is signatory determine the nature of response adopted by the South African national government.
+In turn, this needs to be translated into local strategies, programmes and projects to ensure successful implementation.

-Adaptation technologies and approaches should aim to meet international obligations as they are during the time of implementation while not compromising local development.
-The science and trends that lead to adaptation selection, however, must be well considered and precise, based on local information.
-This will not hamper South Africa's accession to international obligations, as adaptation technologies and approaches are specific to South Africa's vulnerability and sensitivity to climate change.
+Adaptation technologies and approaches should aim to meet increased resilience to climate change in local government and should not be seen to be compromising local development but rather help to improve efficiency and sustainability.
+The science and trends that lead to adaptation selection must be well considered and precise, based on local information.
+This should in a way help to strengthen South Africa's international obligations to climate treaties in a bottom up approach and also encourage societal benefits from ecosystem-based adaptation within municipal scales with adaptation technologies and approaches that are specific to South Africa's vulnerability and sensitivity to climate change.